Resolver Decoder

 To obtain a more accurate speed, we use the Taylor series expansion of sin-1 to add the following compensation of .

-The block multiplies the gain of separately to avoid data overflow when using fixed point data type.
+The block multiplies the gain of separately to avoid data overflow when using a fixed-point data type.

-Here, is the approximate compensation that the block applies to the computed speed as shown below to obtain more accurate version of the actual mechanical speed.
+Here, is the approximate compensation that the block applies to the computed speed as shown in the diagram to obtain a more accurate version of the actual mechanical speed.

 g is the speed conversion factor.